-These will help you understand the difference between creating a safe or dangerous environment for your guests.
+These will help you understand the difference between creating a safe or dangerous environment for your customers.

-This is the time it takes your guests to identify a situation, then send a text message using your text communication software…
+This is the time it takes your customers to identify a situation, then send a text message using your text communication software…

 …Or, for them to call it in.

 …Or, for your team to report an issue through your handheld mobile device…

 …Up until your staff in the command center actually receives the communication.

 A call for two customers arguing comes in with the makings of a fight in the works.
 It’s been reported that both individuals are intoxicated and throwing alcohol.